premnirmal/Magnet/README.md

 This library enables you to create a window icon similar to Facebooks chat icon, and also similar to the [Link Bubble](https://play.google.com/store/apps/details?id=com.linkbubble.playstore&hl=en) app.
 See the demo project for sample implementations.

+The library takes care of all the touching and dragging of the window icon, leaving you with callbacks so you can save your time doing the important stuff.

 ## Usage (gradle)

 Coming soon